telerik/winforms-docs/controls/dropdown-listcontrol-and-checkeddropdownlist/fontdropdownlist/add-custom-fonts.md

 position: 6
 ---

+# Add Custom Fonts

-Since R2 2019 SP1 (version) __RadFontDropDownList__ supports adding custom fonts (fonts that are not currently installed on the local machine).
-THe bellow example shows how you can add the custom font.
+Since R2 2019 SP1 (version 2019.2.618) __RadFontDropDownList__ supports adding custom fonts (fonts that are not currently installed on the local machine).
+The bellow example shows how you can add the custom font.

 #### Add Custom Font to RadFontDropDownList